mpsOxygen/ansible/1.3-playbook/README.md

 There are a lot of red lines and an error: As long as there is not at least an `web.html` file to be served by Apache, it will throw an ugly "HTTP Error 403: Forbidden" status and Ansible will report an error.

 So why not use Ansible to deploy a simple `web.html` file?
-On the ansible control host, as the `student<X>` user, create the directory `files` to hold file resources in `~/ansible-files/`:
+On the ansible control host, as the `user` user, create the directory `files` to hold file resources in `~/ansible-files/`:

 ```bash
 [user@control ansible-files]$ mkdir files